-The National Park Service is working with students from the Photojournalism Club at Kotzebue Middle High School in Kotzebue, Alaska, to create a weekly news report.
+The National Park Service worked with students from the Photojournalism Club at Kotzebue Middle High School in Kotzebue, Alaska, to create a weekly news report.
 These videos cover a wide range of topics such as natural resources, subsistence, cultural resources, wildlife, safety in the wilderness, career exploration, and more.
-Download the video each week and show it to your classroom!
+Download the videos and show them to your classroom!

 Carl Johnson of the U.S. Fish and Wildlife Service talks about a community meeting to voice opinions about a proposed hunting regulation.
 The photo of the week, by Ranger Julia, is a sunset on the Kotzebue Sound.